Frequently Asked Questions

 Q: How will I feel after my massage treatment?

-A: Most people feel relaxed or "spaced out" is a term I hear a lot.
-If you've received a deep tissue, sports or orthopaedic cupping treatment you may feel a bit sore the next day.
+A: Most people feel relaxed or "spaced out" is a term we hear a lot.
+If you've received a deep tissue, sports, orthopaedic cupping or dry needling treatment you may feel a bit sore the next day.
 It will feel like the day after a heavy gym session.
 To combat this feeling it is recommended that you not participate in any heavy activity on the same or following day.
 Give your muscles a rest.
 Remember why you came in for a massage in the first place...Sometimes a hot shower, sauna or soak in a hot pool will be in order.
-If you've had some deep neck and shoulder work done I'd recommend investing in a microwavable wheat bag or grab a hot water bottle and pop it behind your neck/shoulders.
+If you've had some deep neck and shoulder work done we recommend investing in a microwavable wheat bag or grab a hot water bottle and pop it behind your neck/shoulders.

 Q: How often should I get a massage?